mechanismHQ/blog/blog/2022-03-14-citycoins-1/index.md

 The core thesis behind this change is:

 - Proportional rewards will increase miner participation
-- Increasing miner participation is good for CityCoins
+- Increasing miner participation is good for a PoXL project

 ## PoXL vs PoX